petersifter/Earnings_Screener/README.md

 ## What this is not

-It is not backtested.
+It is not backtested (NEXT STEP!).
 The filters are a conjunction of conditions that look sensible; nothing here measures whether they predict the next quarter, and screening on eight quarters of realised beats is close to selecting on the outcome.
 Treat the output as a watchlist, not a signal.